rfay/localdev.foundation/README.md

 * [awesome-ddev](https://github.com/drud/awesome-ddev) repo has loads of external resources, blog posts, recipes, screencasts, and the like.
 Your contributions are welcome.
 * [Twitter with tag #ddev](https://twitter.com/search?q=%23ddev&src=typd&f=live) will get to us, but it's not as good for interactive support, but we'll answer anywhere.

+## How can I donate to the Localdev Foundation

+Thanks for asking!
+Lots of users and teams want a way to donate to the DDEV project, and here's how:

+* [GitHub Sponsors](https://github.com/sponsors/rfay) is the easiest way for GitHub users.
+* You can send a check (in USD please) to the snail mail address below.
+* Contact us for other options, something can work!
+And thanks!

 ## Contact the Localdev Foundation

 You can contact us any of the ways above, but feel free to contact `support` `at` `localdev.foundation`